dheijl/LG_Mini_EPD/README.md

 So the first time you run the program it needs a valid config.txt file in the SD card slot.

-If no SD card if present the Wifi/NTP/TZ configuration is read from the NVS preferences that were previously copied from the SD card.
+If no SD card is present the Wifi/NTP/TZ configuration is read from the NVS preferences that were previously copied from the SD card.

 An example config.txt is provided.